 - On the BeyondInsight server, go to C:\Program Files (x86)\eEye Digital Security\Retina CS.

-- Run REMEMConfig.exe, which opens the BeyondInsight Configuration Tool.
+- Run REMEMConfig.exe to open the BeyondInsight Configuration Tool.

-- Click on the Generate Certificate.msi link.
+- Click the Generate Certificate.msi link.
 A command prompt opens, indicating the MSI is being generated.

 - Once the prompt closes, the MSI appears in the C:\Program Files (x86)\eEye Digital Security\Retina CS\Utilities\msi directory.

-After you have generated the certinstaller.msi from BeyondInsight, you must deploy and install the MSI on each machine you wish to communicate with BeyondInsight, using administrator rights.
-You may deploy the MSI using the following methods:
+After you generate the certinstaller.msi, you must deploy and install the MSI on each machine you want to communicate with BeyondInsight, using administrator rights.
+You can deploy the MSI using the following methods: